bayush11/Caltech_SURF_2023/README.md

 # Step 3: Detecting Objects

-**NOTE**: This will involve using a TensorFlow training process which was different from the previous Cloud format of training.a
+**NOTE**: This will involve using a TensorFlow training process which was different from the previous Cloud format of training.
+Additionally, all the training and testing will be done through a command prompt/terminal

 Now that we have our trained model, we can use them for two applications : detecting objects in images/videos or tracking objects in videos.
 In this subsection, we will focus on detecting objects.
 The first step is to reference this YouTube link (https://www.youtube.com/watch?v=nOIVxi5yurE) that will help you step by step on what to do to properly detect objects in your images.
 With tat being said, I will still cover the high level process on what needs to be done.